The Curse of Conditions: Analyzing and Improving Optimal Transport for Conditional Flow-Based Generation: Conclusion

 \section{Conclusion}

 We first investigate and formalize the struggle of minibatch optimal transport in conditional generation.
 Based on the findings, we propose \ourmethod{}, a simple yet effective addition that corrects the degeneration of OT while maintaining straight integration paths.
-Extensive experiments ranging from simple two-dimensional synthetic data with MLPs to high-dimension 256\(\times\)256 image generation in latent space with transformers verify the effectiveness of our method.
-We believe that this simple technique will be broadly useful in future flow-based conditional generative tasks.
+Extensive experiments verify the effectiveness of our method.
+We believe that these findings, along with the proposed simple technique, close a gap in current research on prior-data coupling.